aspose-omr/Aspose.OMR-Documentation/net/developer-reference/generate-template/page-setup/_index.md

     - `Aspose.OMR.Generation.WrappingPolicy.None` - disable column wrapping (default);
     - `Aspose.OMR.Generation.WrappingPolicy.Column` - enable automatic column wrapping.
 - `RotationPointPosition` - the placement of the rectangular [positioning marker](/omr/net/omr-form-structure/) that is used to detect the page orientation.
 See details below.
+- `WritingSystem` - Preset of template generation settings.
+Include directionality (LeftToRight or RightToLeft) and digits usage.
+Exam

 ## Image paths